 (3) Every visit to a prisoner shall be a contact visit unless the superintendent determines that, for the purpose of the preservation of the good order and security of the prison, the visit shall be a non-contact visit.

-[Regulation 53 amended in Gazette 2 Nov 1999 p.
+[Regulation 53 amended: Gazette 2 Nov 1999 p.
 5474.]

 53A.
 Visitors may be required to produce evidence of identity